 (4) For the purposes of this section, a reference in a provision of the Administrative Appeals Tribunal Act 1975 of the Commonwealth (as that provision applies as a law of Western Australia) to the whole or any part of Part IVA of that Act is taken to be a reference to the whole or any part of that Part as it has effect as a law of the Commonwealth.

+Note for this section:

-Note: This section differs from section 19 of the Commonwealth Act.
+This section differs from section 19 of the Commonwealth Act.

 20. Things done for multiple purposes